 How I use it: I use the $200 in annual Uber credits and I use the $200 airline credit.
 Historically I’ve used it with American Airlines (purchasing gift cards, no longer works).
 And I use the card for lounge access.
 While its Priority Pass no longer includes airport restaurant credits, the card has a more extensive lounge network than any other.
 It gets you into Delta lounges when flying Delta, American Express’ own Centurion lounges, plus Plaza Premium, Escape, and Aspire lounges.
 No one else matches that.

-Why it’s worth it: Earns 4 Membership Rewards points per dollar at restaurants worldwide and on the first $25,000 spent annually at U.S. supermarkets (plus 3 points per dollar on airfare).
+Why it’s worth it: Earns 4 Membership Rewards points per dollar at restaurants worldwide and on the first $25,000 spent each calendar year at U.S. supermarkets (plus 3 points per dollar on airfare).

 How I use it: Precisely to earn rapidly in bonus categories.
 I make a point of never earning just one mile per dollar, and this is my go-to card for restaurants and grocery stores.